etnt/mfl/README.md

 ### 8. MFL - Transform (mfl_transform.py)
 An AST transformation code that converts `letrec` constructs to `let` constructs plus using a `Y-combinator` to achieve recursion.
 This transformation is useful for languages that do not support `letrec` directly.
 For Core Erlang however, which supports a form of
 `letrec`, a special transformation is made to fit how Core Erlang wants it.
+It also provide syntactic sugar in form of a transformation that converts multiple let bindings to a nested let expression.

 ## Requirements